Brian C. Buescher

-Brian Craig Buescher (born January 16, 1975) is a United States district judge of the United States District Court for the District of Nebraska.
+Brian Craig Buescher (born 1975) is the chief United States district judge of the United States District Court for the District of Nebraska.

 Early life and education

-Buescher was born on January 16, 1975, in Beatrice, Nebraska and was raised on a farm near Deweese, Nebraska.
+Buescher was born in 1975, in Beatrice, Nebraska and was raised on a farm near Deweese, Nebraska.
 He graduated valedictorian from Sandy Creek High School near Fairfield, Nebraska in 1993.
 He received his Bachelor of Arts with honors and high distinction in economics and political science from the University of Nebraska–Lincoln in 1997.
 At UNL, Buescher graduated Phi Beta Kappa and as a Chancellor's Scholar, earning a cumulative 4.0 grade point average.
-He also served as president of the University of Nebraska Chancellor's Senior Honorary, the Society of Innocents.
+He also served as president of the University of Nebraska Chancellor's Senior Honorary, the Innocents Society.
 Buescher received his Juris Doctor from the Georgetown University Law Center in 2000.
 At Georgetown Law, Buescher served as Editor-in-Chief of The Georgetown Journal of Legal Ethics, Vice President of the Georgetown University Law Center Student Bar Association, and he received the St. Thomas More Award for his outstanding publication in legal ethics.